cosmicvibes/new-laravel-project/README.md

 The script is not marked as executable by default, if you wish to do so use: ```chmod +x new_laravel_project.sh```

+I like to keep my projects in a folder set like this: ```Awesome/awesome``` with the top level (capitalised) folder giving me a place to add any miscellaneous files that will not be added to the git repository, and the lowercase folder inside being the actual code/git repository.
+As such this script expects you to specify the project name in lowercase and it will automatically create the aforementioned folder structure.
+If you don't like this, do change it as you require.

 Options:

 ```